Margie Minkler started getting hot flashes in her early 40s.

 “It feels like a cartoon of somebody who is turning red from their toes up to their forehead, and then bursts out in sweat,” she says.
 “My face would be red as a tomato.”
 These hot flashes kept her up at night for years.
 Her primary care doctor told her she should “grin and bear it” for the next 10 years.

 At first, she did just that.
-But after three years of struggling, she mentioned her hot flashes to her gynecologist who prescribed a hormone-replacement lotion she could rub on her hips daily.
+But after three years of struggling, she mentioned her hot flashes to her gynecologist, who prescribed a hormone-replacement lotion she could rub on her hips daily.

 “Within three days, I kid you not, all my side effects of menopause were gone,” Minkler says.

-But, after eight years using the lotion, she had to stop when her doctor found a lump in her breast.
+But, after eight years of using the lotion, she had to stop when her doctor found a lump in her breast.
 Her doctor worried the hormones in the lotion could raise her risk for breast cancer.

 “No one had told me that once you stop using that lotion, you get thrown right back into the middle of menopause!” she says.
 Her hot flashes came rushing back, but she’s grateful they only lasted another four to six months to the end of her menopausal experience.